English Monarchs

 The Later Years

-Victoria's family were summoned to Osborne House on the Isle of Wight and a public statement was issued, over the following few days the Queen drifted peacefully into a coma.
-She breathed her last, supported by her grandson, the Kaiser and Bertie, Prince of Wales, with her children and many of her grandchildren gathered around her on 22nd of January, 1901.
+Victoria's family were summoned to Osborne House on the Isle of Wight and a public statement was issued, over the following few days, the Queen drifted peacefully into a coma.
+She breathed her last, supported by her grandson, the Kaiser and Bertie, Prince of Wales, with her children and many of her grandchildren gathered around her on the 22nd of January 1901.

-Her coffin was placed on a dias at Osborne House and covered with her coronation robes, the small diamond crown she often wore and the garter upon a pillow.
-The Prince of Wales once remarked that his mother "loved funerals" and she left a detailed memoranda on how she wished to be buried.
+Her coffin was placed on a dais at Osborne House and covered with her coronation robes, the small diamond crown she often wore and the garter upon a pillow.
+The Prince of Wales once remarked that his mother "loved funerals" and she left a detailed memorandum on how she wished to be buried.